 That eventually was the route to success for Kilkenny, but not without having to cling on at stages as the game progressed.

 Half-back Kevin Blanchfield along with Tom Kenny and Ethan Phelan all got on the scoresheet to give Kilkenny a healthy lead as they seemingly looked to be cruising to a comfortable win.

 That was not the case though.
-New York hit the back of the net on the 50th minute mark to leave three points between the sides and set up a nervy climax for Kilkenny.
+New York hit the back of the net on the 50th minute mark to leave three points between the sides and set up a nervy climax.

 Holding a 1-10 to 1-07 lead but struggling to retain possession, the men in black and amber needed a jolt from somewhere and an inspired Mick Kenny duly supplied it.

 Two frees were clinically dispatched before the Lisdowney man sent his side’s bench wild when he got Kilkenny’s second goal to leave the scoreboard reading 2-12 to 1-09 as the clock ticked towards full-time.

 Substitute John Walsh put some gloss on the scoreline with the last piece of action as the Mullinavat forward, who was also a 2014 All-Ireland Minor Hurling Championship winner with the county, slotted past the onrushing New York goalkeeper to wrap up a memorable day for Kilkenny football.

 The honour of lifting the trophy went to Mullinavat’s Mick Malone as he climbed the steps of the Hogan Stand to send every Kilkenny person inside the famous stadium into delirium.